-You can find directions to Waimea Valley here (hyperlink to our DIRECTIONS PAGE).
+You can find directions to Waimea Valley here.

 Bicycle racks are available in the parking lot.

 What is the trail like?

 The walk up the main pathway is a paved path through our world-class botanical gardens and historical sites up to the waterfall area.
 The walk is ¾ of a mile (1207 meters) one way or 1 ½ miles (2414 meters) round trip.
 Although most of the path is stroller and wheelchair friendly the side trails through some of the gardens contain stairs and steeper hills.
 There are shuttle rides available from Hale Ho'ike to the Wailele waterfall turn around area available for purchase at the ticket booth.

 What are the rules and regulations we should know before visiting Waimea Valley?